isomerpages/sciencecentre-emag/_stories/Mind & Body/Hack Your New Year's Resolutions.md

 shopping when you’re not hungry and preparing healthier pantry options in advance).
 As psychotherapist Amy Morin writes in her blog post for Psychology Today, <a href="https://www.psychologytoday.com/us/blog/what-mentally-strong-people-dont-do/202412/why-new-years-resolutions-set-you-up-to-fail?msockid=0e9b106fe0af61863b7b04eae1ea6015" rel="noopener noreferrer nofollow" target="_blank"><u>"hugely successful people approach failure as feedback, not the end."</u></a>&nbsp;</p>
+<h4><strong>Have Fun!</strong></h4>
 <p>This iterative process of self-discovery can even be fun.
 People are turning
 to more creative and playful alternatives to the traditional New Year's resolution list in recent years, for example, crafting <a href="https://abcnews.go.com/GMA/Wellness/make-vision-board-reach-goals-new-year-neurologist/story?id=105991569" rel="noopener noreferrer nofollow" target="_blank"><u>vision boards</u></a>, poster collages of pictures representing one's aspirations.
-Looking at these vision boards encourage <a href="https://abcnews.go.com/GMA/Wellness/make-vision-board-reach-goals-new-year-neurologist/story?id=105991569" rel="noopener noreferrer nofollow" target="_blank"><u>visualization</u></a>, which can help train your brain since <a href="https://abcnews.go.com/GMA/Wellness/make-vision-board-reach-goals-new-year-neurologist/story?id=105991569" rel="noopener noreferrer nofollow" target="_blank"><u>“visualizing a desired outcome can activate the same neural pathways as actually experiencing it.”</u></a>
+Neurologist Dr. Leah Croll reports looking at these vision boards encourages <a href="https://abcnews.go.com/GMA/Wellness/make-vision-board-reach-goals-new-year-neurologist/story?id=105991569" rel="noopener noreferrer nofollow" target="_blank"><u>visualization</u></a>, which can help train your brain since <a href="https://abcnews.go.com/GMA/Wellness/make-vision-board-reach-goals-new-year-neurologist/story?id=105991569" rel="noopener noreferrer nofollow" target="_blank"><u>“visualizing a desired outcome can activate the same neural pathways as actually experiencing it.”</u></a>
 </p>
 <p>Another joyful take on the New Year's resolution is the recent TikTok